-While VR is still the baby of content formats – particularly in the B2B space – people are starting to do some genuinely interesting (and dare I say useful) things with it.
-There’s even a dedicated VR marketing solution, which is being used by big hitters like GE and Cisco to showcase 3D models of unwieldy products like oilfield generators and network convergence systems.
+There’s even a dedicated VR marketing solution, which big hitters like GE and Cisco are using to showcase 3D models of inaccessible products, such as oilfield generators and network convergence systems.

-This means we might just be creeping up on a time where it becomes a viable format for clients to experiment with – particularly as the range of tech that can deliver VR experiences widens.
-And I think there are three questions we copywriters should keep in mind for when a client first approaches us with an immersive concept, the mighty weight of an animation studio, and no script to go along with it.
+Here are three questions copywriters should keep in mind when a client first approaches them with an immersive concept and the mighty weight of an animation studio but no script to go along with it.

-VR isn’t solely for those who can sink an obnoxious amount of money into a high-powered PC.
-It comes in all forms, from complicated rigs that look like Star Trek props, right down to cardboard self-assembly kits that you clutch to your face.
+XR isn’t solely for those who can sink an obnoxious amount of money into the latest headsets.
+It comes in all forms, from complicated rigs that look like Star Trek props to cardboard self-assembly kits that you clutch to your face.
 Even browser-based applications can provide interactive smartphone experiences.

 That means two things:

-- VR is more accessible (and portable) than ever, which is ideal for driving down the cost of experimenting with the tech
+- XR is more accessible (and portable) than ever, which is ideal for driving down the cost of experimenting with the tech

-- You’ve got to be very aware of how people are going to interact with your experience
+- You’ve got to be aware of how people are going to interact with your experience

-The kind of story you tell in your experience depends massively on the role your client/colleague/person-you’ve-accosted-at-an-expo is playing in the virtual space.
+The narrative of your experience depends massively on the role your customer/client/person you’ve accosted at an expo is playing in the virtual space.

-Observers don’t actively participate in the experience – they’re just there to watch (and, hopefully, learn), so you can tell them a linear story.
-You can sit them in a server room or the passenger seat of a field service vehicle and let the story happen around them.
+Observers don’t actively participate in the experience – they’re just there to watch and (hopefully) learn.
+They need a linear narrative so that you can sit them in a server room or the passenger seat of a field service vehicle and have the story happen around them.

-Protagonists, however, can get their hands dirty and interact with the environment.
-Which means you can give them things to play with and different paths to follow.
-This is going to require a more nuanced approach to writing.
-If you’re not in control of where your protagonist is heading next, you need to ensure they can still get the full story, however they decide to explore the experience.
+Protagonists, however, get their hands dirty and interact with the environment.
+So, give them things to play with and different paths to follow.
+This requires a more nuanced approach to writing.
+If you’re not in control of where your protagonist is heading next, you need to ensure they can still get the full story, however they explore the experience.

-An important thing to remember here is that, unless you really want to mess with your observer or protagonist, you shouldn’t switch between perspectives during your experience.
+An important thing to remember is: unless you really want to mess with your observer or protagonist, you shouldn’t switch between perspectives during your experience.
 You’re trying to introduce them to a product, not give them a raging headache.

 3. How are you communicating with the user?

-In VR, you can’t just talk at your user.
-Well, you could, but that’s not especially exciting and they can probably get that level of experience from a bog-standard YouTube video.
+In XR, you shouldn’t talk at your user.
+Well, you could, but that’s not especially exciting (they can probably get that level of experience from a YouTube video).

-It’s very easy to overwhelm someone in virtual reality, particularly if it’s their first experience, so you’re going to have to be patient with them.
-Don’t give them too many things to focus on at once – particularly if you want them to actually learn something from their virtual adventure.
-Think about how you can cue them to what they should be looking at or interacting with next, whether that’s a character getting their attention directly or a big ol’ sign that says “LOOK OVER HERE”.
+It’s also very easy to overwhelm someone in virtual reality, particularly if it’s their first experience.
+Be patient with them, and don’t give them too many things to focus on at once – particularly if you want them to learn something.

-Are we in the age of B2B VR?
-Perhaps.
+Are we in the age of virtual B2B marketing?

-Virtual reality for B2B might thrive – and it might fizzle.
-But with a few ideas in our back pocket for how to get started, we’ve all got a better chance of turning one of the most interesting new technologies into one of the most engaging new content formats.
+Well, perhaps.
+We can’t control whether XR for B2B will thrive or fizzle.
+But with a few ideas in our back pocket for how to get started, we’ve got a better chance of turning one of the most interesting new technologies into one of the most engaging new content formats.